JanHerca/urantiapedia/output/wikijs/en/article/Neil_Francey/On_the_Revelatory_Status/The_Context_of_The_Life_and_Teachings_of_Jesus.md

 It would be preferable and more accurate to say the Book is a revelation about God, the universe, universe personalities, various orders of celestial beings, the history of Urantia, and so on.
 It offers a pathway to finding God.

-> _... the revelation of God must always be partial, relative, and progressive until his power becomes experientially infinite in the space potency of the Unqualified Absolute ..._ ([UB 56:9.7](/en/The_Urantia_Book/56#p9_7))
+> _... the revelation of God must always be partial, relative, and progressive until his power becomes experientially infinite in the space potency of the Unqualified Absolute ..._ (<a id="s76_182"></a>[UB 56:9.7](/en/The_Urantia_Book/56#p9_7))

 > _You can know God, not by understanding what Jesus said, but by knowing what Jesus was.
-Jesus <ins>was</ins> a revelation of God._ ([UB 169:4.4](/en/The_Urantia_Book/169#p4_4))
+Jesus <ins>was</ins> a revelation of God._ (<a id="s78_134"></a>[UB 169:4.4](/en/The_Urantia_Book/169#p4_4))

 ## The Custodians Of The Fourth

 > _Jesus saw a group of the Sadducees and Pharisees making their way through the crowd, and he paused for a moment until they drew near him, when he said: “You know how your fathers rejected the prophets, and you well know that you are set in your hearts to reject the Son of Man.”
 And then, looking with searching gaze upon those priests and elders who were standing near him, Jesus said: “Did you never read in the Scripture about the stone which the builders rejected, and which, when the people had discovered it, was made into the cornerstone?
-And so once more do I warn you that, if you continue to reject this gospel, presently will the kingdom of God be taken away from you and be given to a people willing to receive the good news and to bring forth the fruits of the spirit.”_ ([UB 173:4.4](/en/The_Urantia_Book/173#p4_4))
+And so once more do I warn you that, if you continue to reject this gospel, presently will the kingdom of God be taken away from you and be given to a people willing to receive the good news and to bring forth the fruits of the spirit.”_ (<a id="s82_788"></a>[UB 173:4.4](/en/The_Urantia_Book/173#p4_4))

-> _When the Pharisees heard these words, they understood that Jesus referred to themselves and the other Jewish leaders._ ([UB 173:4.5](/en/The_Urantia_Book/173#p4_5))
+> _When the Pharisees heard these words, they understood that Jesus referred to themselves and the other Jewish leaders._ (<a id="s84_123"></a>[UB 173:4.5](/en/The_Urantia_Book/173#p4_5))

 There should be hundreds of questions that intrigue, such as: